javascript-tutorial/en.javascript.info/1-js/2-first-steps/07-types/article.md

 In JavaScript `null` is not a "reference to a non-existing object" or a "null pointer" like in some other languages.

-It's just a special value which has the sense of "nothing" or "value unknown".
+It's just a special value which has the sense of "nothing", "empty" or "value unknown".

-The code above states that the `age` is unknown.
+The code above states that the `age` is unknown or empty for some reason.

 ## The "undefined" value

 The special value `undefined` stands apart.
 It makes a type of its own, just like `null`.

 The sense of `undefined` is "value is not assigned".

 If a variable is declared, but not assigned, then its value is exactly `undefined`: